UniversalDevicesInc-PG3/udi-poly-notification/README.md

 #### ISY Network Resource

 This allows creating a simple network resource that can send messages via the Pushover service.
-These messages can contain text, system variables and any other node values etc. Additioanlly, they do not need to contain all the necessary paramaters for the Service, like user key, api key, devices, ...
+These messages can contain text, system variables and any other node values etc. Additionally, they do not need to contain all the necessary paramaters for the Service, like user key, api key, devices, ...

 - To create a Network Resource, use the following guide for each field under Configuration / Networking / Network Resources tab in the ISY Admin Console:
   - First field: Select http